add-am/RcLoggers/README.md

 <!-- badges: end -->

-The goal of RcLoggers is to …
+The goal of RcLoggers is to get a complex function and requires too much memory to run via Shiny onto your computer so you can run it yourself.

 ## Installation